endeavorm/content-style-guide/00-index.html.md

 layout: article
 ---

-This style guide was created for MailChimp employees, but we hope it’s helpful for other content and communications teams too.
+This style guide was created for EKB employees, but we hope it’s helpful for other content and communications teams too.

-## If you work at MailChimp
+## If you work at EKB

 This is our company style guide.
 It helps us write clear and consistent content across teams and channels.
 Please use it as a reference when you’re writing for MailChimp.